engula/engula/docs/design.md

 A universe contains multiple databases, which in turn contain multiple collections.
 A collection is a set of key-value pairs versioned with timestamps.

-Keys are sequences of bytes, while values can be of various types.
+Specifically, keys are sequences of bytes, while values can be of various types.
 Engula supports scalar types (numbers, strings), compound types (unions, structs), and collection types (maps, lists).
-Consider that some real-world applications need to store lots of elements in a single value, Engula will support values of collection types that contain millions of elements.
+Consider that some real-world applications need to store lots of elements in a single value, Engula will support values of collection types with millions of elements.

 Engula provides a far more rich set of APIs than existing storage engines.
 Each data type provides a dedicated set of APIs to manipulate values of that type.